russellgeoff/mkaz.github.io/_posts/2013-07-03-run-script-at-start-on-debian.md

     insserv: warning: script 'foobar' missing LSB tags and overrides

-You probably did not includ the INIT INFO block, see template above.
+You probably did not include the INIT INFO block, see template above.
 Your script will still run, just does not have the dependency info used by insserv program to try to start items in proper order.